 DMTH-0050 Basic Mathematics and Geometry (3-1-3) This course will focus on topics which draw together arithmetic and algebra.
 Many arithmetic topics will be reinforced such as integer and fraction operations and percents.
 Other topics will introduce the concepts of variables, mathematical expressions, and equation solving.
 These concepts will be applied to problems related to science, consumer math, and geometry.
-Prerequisite: DMTH 0804 or equivalent as determined by MATH placement test.
+Prerequisite: Determined by MATH placement test.
 (Development/No College credit granted).